-- · the Internet, at the address provided on the Notice; - · telephone, using the toll-free number listed on the Notice; - following the instructions on the Notice to request a paper copy of the proxy card and proxy materials and then marking, signing, dating and returning each proxy card in the postage-paid envelope provided; or - attending the Annual Meeting and voting your shares in person.
+- the Internet, at the address provided on the Notice; - telephone, using the toll-free number listed on the Notice; - following the instructions on the Notice to request a paper copy of the proxy card and proxy materials and then marking, signing, dating and returning each proxy card in the postage-paid envelope provided; or - attending the Annual Meeting and voting your shares in person or via the Internet at www.virtualshareholdermeeting.com/WCC2020.

-The deadline for voting by Internet or telephone is 11:59 p.m., E.D.T., on Wednesday, May 29, 2019.
+The deadline for voting by Internet or telephone is 11:59 p.m., E.D.T., on Wednesday, May 27, 2020.